This page explains your obligations as an early childhood professional to support children placed in out-of-home care (OoHC).

 Children with additional needs

 Children with disabilities or developmental delays are over-represented in OoHC.
-Early support and intervention for a child with a disability is critical to helping them reach their potential.
+Early support and intervention for a child with a disability are critical to helping them reach their potential.

 A range of supports and information is available to enable services to provide health and education for young children with a disability.
 The National Disability Insurance Scheme has an early childhood early intervention approach that connects the child’s carers with an early childhood partner organisation.